deficollective/defiscan/src/content/protocols/aave.md

 If the community cannot or does not want to use the a.DI or the other voting networks, then the community still can carry out the vote on Ethereum Mainnet.
 This would eliminate the cross-chain dependencies for voting.

-The cross-chain voting system has low centralisation risk as because of its fault tolerant design, while the oracle system is currently unmitigated.
+The cross-chain voting system has low centralisation risk because of its fault tolerant design, while the oracle system is currently unmitigated.

-> Autonomy score: high
+> Autonomy score: High

 ## Exit Window

-Permissions, including protocol upgrades, are controlled by an onchain governance system.
+Critical permissions, including protocol upgrades, are controlled by the _Aave Governance_ onchain governance system.

-There are two levels of permissions that can be executed by the DAO.
-Level 2 for permissions on the governance and AAVE token contract, and Level 1 for the remaining system.
+Two levels of permissions are separated in the (current) implementation of _Aave Governance_: _Level 2_ defines permissions on the governance system itself and on the `AAVE` token contract, _Level 1_ covers the remaining permissions.

 AAVE holders (also stkAAVE, aAAVE) are able to create new proposals (requires 80,000 / 200,0000 votes for level 1 / level 2) and vote on proposals (at least 320,000 / 1,040,000 votes are required for a valid proposal and a voting differential (yes minus no) of 80,000 / 1,040,000 votes).
-The vote starts 1 day after the proposal was created.

-The voting period is 10 days for Level 2, and 3 days for Level 1.
+Votes start 1 day after proposal creation and the voting period is 10 days for _Level 2_, and 3 days for _Level 1_ proposals.

-The two levels have different time locks before the proposal is executed after a vote has passed.
-7 days for Level 2 and 1 day for Level 1 executed permissions.
+Furthermore, the execution of successful votes is blocked by an _Exit Window_ with a delay of 7 days for _Level 2_ and 1 day for _Level 1_ permissions.

-While Level 1 and Level 2 do not meet the 30-day exit window requirement, Level 2 meets the 7-day exit window requirement, but high impact upgradeability permissions of Level 1 are not protected by a 7-day exit window.
+Hence, the enforced _Exit Windows_ do not fulfill the 30-days delay required for a _Low_ risk assessment and only the _Level 2_ delay of 7 days qualifies for a _Medium_ risk according to our criteria.

-However, malicious or unintended proposals can be intercepted by the Aave Governance V3 Guardian multisig account, which satisfies the Security Council requirements.
+However, this is mitigated by the _Aave Governance_ system through the _Aave Governance V3 Guardian_ multisig account, which satisfies the Security Council requirements, and its ability to block unintended proposals from execution.

-> Exit Window score: high
+> Exit Window score: Medium

 ## Accessibility

-The frontend of Aave V3 app is open source.
-Each commit (ie each change to the code base) is published to IPFS (https://github.com/aave/interface/releases).
+The official frontend to the Aave V3 protocol is open source and each commit on Aave's GitHub repository is published to IPFS (https://github.com/aave/interface/releases).

-In addition to that Aave is also available through [DeFi Saver](https://app.defisaver.com/aave).
+In addition to that the Aave v3 protocol is also available through [DeFi Saver](https://app.defisaver.com/aave) and other third-party tools.

 https://aave.com/help/aave-101/accessing-aave

-> Accessibility score: low
+> Accessibility score: Low

 ## Conclusion